swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 The cure of fast should have been intersected with  intervals, every seven days, to enable him to evacuate.

-Feet and ankles  swollen</em></p>
+Feet and ankles  swollen</em>
     <ol>
       <li><em>Mr Mosséri, my feet and  my ankles have swelled.
 I cannot put my shoes on any more.
 What should be done ? </em></li>
     </ol>
-    <p><em>Here is how certain curists call me sometimes, after  they returned home.
+    <em>Here is how certain curists call me sometimes, after  they returned home.
 They are thrown into a panic and helpless.

 &nbsp;- You allowed  yourself a serious break ?